NTNU-IE-IIR/matlab-grader-test-generator/matlab-grader-test-generator.wiki/wiki.md

 ---------- CUSTOMIZE HERE ----------
 ```

-## Contributions and License
+## Contributions and License <a name="contributionsandlicense"/></a>

-This application was developed by a student in the [Cyber-Physical Systems Laboratory](https://www.ntnu.no/blogger/cpslab/) at the [Norwegian University of Science and Technology](https://www.ntnu.no) in Ålesund, Norway, as part of an educational project funded by [Excited](https://www.ntnu.edu/excited), a Norwegian Centre for Excellent IT Education.
+This application was developed by a student named [Sivert Løken](https://github.com/sivertl) in the [Cyber-Physical Systems Laboratory](https://www.ntnu.no/blogger/cpslab/) at the [Norwegian University of Science and Technology](https://www.ntnu.no) in Ålesund, Norway, as part of an educational project funded by [Excited](https://www.ntnu.edu/excited), a Norwegian Centre for Excellent IT Education.
 Anyone is free to use this code as per the [MIT License](https://github.com/NTNU-IE-IIR/matlab-grader-test-generator/blob/master/LICENSE).